hannutt/demo/README.md

 So far, the program recognizes text, audio and image files and offers a few options from common Windows programs to open them.

-For example, when opening a text file, the program offers Worpad and Notepad applications in a dialog box and waits until the user selects the application.
+For example, when opening a text file, the program offers Wordpad and Notepad applications in a dialog box and waits until the user selects the application.

 GRAPHICS

 With the Graphics option, you can draw graphical pie charts of your ram memory and hard disk space. you can also save the pie charts to your device in png format by clicking the save button.
 Graphic charts are made with the javafx.scene.chart library.